afane/afane.github.io/_pages/about.md

 Published/Peer-reviewed Papers
 ------

+1. **K. Afane** and Y. Zhao, "Selecting Classifiers and Resampling Techniques for Imbalanced Datasets: A New Perspective"
+2.
-1. K. Afane and Y. Zhao, "Selecting Classifiers and Resampling Techniques for Imbalanced Datasets: A New Perspective" To be preseted at the 28th International Conference on Knowledge-Based and Intelligent Information & Engineering Systems KES2024 in September.
+To be preseted at the 28th International Conference on Knowledge-Based and Intelligent Information & Engineering Systems KES2024 in September.
 [PDF](https://drive.google.com/file/d/1PvMINpcGU3p_-_rXVDCsVFzqH4BrlcsD/view?usp=drive_link)

 Under Review Papers
 ------

-1. K.afane and J. Chen, "Analyzing and Optimizing the Distribution of Blood Lead Level Testing for Children in New York City" Submitted to the Journal of Urban Health in May 2024.
+1. **K. Afane** and J. Chen, "Analyzing and Optimizing the Distribution of Blood Lead Level Testing for Children in New York City"

+Submitted to the Journal of Urban Health in May 2024.
 [PDF](https://drive.google.com/file/d/1783qbVe8bHPJ7hm3vWxoQijITD7eIjMz/view?usp=drive_link)

-2. K. Afane, W. Wei, Y. Mao, and J. Chen, "Phishing Emails 2.0: How LLMs Can Empower Attackers" Submitted to the Conference on Game Theory and AI for Security GameSec 2024 held at NYU in October.
+2.  **K. Afane**, W. Wei, Y. Mao, and J. Chen, "Phishing Emails 2.0: How LLMs Can Empower Attackers"

+Submitted to the Conference on Game Theory and AI for Security GameSec 2024 held at NYU in October.
 [PDF](https://drive.google.com/file/d/1vpNjTJT4W54ZppTzJ4o_NrIfBhalARtR/view?usp=drive_link)